Mindfulness for Panic Attacks

 • Talk: Share with a friend or therapist.

-• Professional Help: Consider mindfulness-based cognitive therapy (MBCT) for severe cases.
+• Professional Help: Consider mindfulness-based cognitive therapy (MBCT) for additional support.

 Recovery Step Description Benefits